About Us

 In weekly group music therapy sessions, a nonverbal adult with developmental disabilities found opportunities to express herself and engage with others through instrumental improvisation.
 Using drums and xylophones, she shared emotions, took turns, and was a leader in the group.

-Loren is a board-certified music therapist and the founder of Prospect Music Therapy.
-She studied music therapy at the University of Dayton and later completed her master’s degree in Creative Arts Therapy – Music Therapy at MCP Hahnemann University in Philadelphia.
-Loren has experience providing music therapy in a variety of settings including special education, hospice, dementia care, and the medical field.
-She loves working in Mount Prospect, the community where she lives with her husband, four children, and chihuahua, Skippy.
+Loren (she/her) is a board-certified music therapist and the founder of Prospect Music Therapy.
+She has been a music therapist since 1998 and holds degrees in Music Therapy & Creative Arts Therapy – Music Therapy from the University of Dayton and MCP Hahnemann University in Philadelphia, respectively.
+She has experience providing music therapy in a variety of settings, including special education, hospice care, dementia care, and the medical field.
+Outside of music therapy, Loren loves cooking, reading, traveling, going on long walks, and spending time with her family.

 Elizabeth Klinger, MA, MT-BC